 Academic Resources Center Staff

 Director of the Academic Resource Center

 Monica Burnette is originally from San Francisco, CA, and graduated from the University of California, Davis, with a Bachelor of Science degree in Human Development.
-She earned her Master of Arts degree in Higher and Postsecondary Education from Columbia University.
+She earned her Master of Arts degree in Higher and Postsecondary Education from Columbia University and is enrolled in the Ph.D. in Higher Education Leadership program at Seton Hall.
+Monica has served as an Instructor for the College Study Skills (SKIL1104) Course.
 Through her experience in undergraduate and graduate admissions and advising, Monica is passionate about helping students set and achieve their personal and academic goals.
-In her free time, Monica enjoys spending time with family and friends, listening to music, and running.

 Wendiann Sethi, M.A.

 Director of Developmental Mathematics & Coordinator of Math Tutoring